AnshumanMahato/Happy-Birthday-Card/README.md

 6. Upon Successful execution, your built files will be ready in the `./dist` directory.
 Open `./dist/index.html` to see the card.

-For further customization, checkout [here](./docs/customizations.md).
+For further customization, check out [here](./docs/customizations.md).

 ---